ceorron/stable-inplace-sorting-algorithms/README.md

 To keep the above algorithm fast the following optimisations are needed.

-1. the output buffer preceeds the left buffer.
+1. the output buffer precedes the left buffer.

 2. The middle buffer is kept as a cicular list that occupies the space between the left buffer and the right buffers.